 Mmm, Can You Really Set Stitches?

-At some point in your life as a sewist, you will read that before you press a seam open or to one side, you must first “set the stitches.”
+At some point in your life as a sewist, you will read that before you press a seam open, you must first “set the stitches.”
 That is, press the seam as sewn before pressing it open or to the one side.
 This has something do with “melding the stitches into the fabric.”

 Honestly, I don’t know if this argument has any merit.

-I just like pressing my seams as sewn on the wrong sides; then open or to one side; and, finally, pressing the seam line from the right side.
+I just like pressing my seams as sewn on the WS; then open or to one side; and, finally, pressing the seam line from the RS.